risk-first/website/menagerie/Agency-Risk.md

 As we stated at the beginning, [Agency Risk](Agency-Risk) at any level comes down to differences of [Goals](Glossary#goal-in-mind) between the different agents, whether they are _people_, _teams_ or _software_.

-So, if you can _align the goals_ of the actors involved, you can mitigate [Agency Risk](Agency-Risk).
+So, if you can _align the goals_ of the agents involved, you can mitigate [Agency Risk](Agency-Risk).
 Nassim Nicholas Taleb calls this "skin in the game": that is, the agent is exposed to the same risks as the principal.

 > "Which brings us to the largest fragilizer of society, and greatest generator of crises, absence of 'skin in the game.'
 Some become antifragile at the expense of others by getting the upside (or gains) from volatility, variations, and disorder and exposing others to the downside risks of losses or harm." - [Nassim Nicholas Taleb, _Antifragile_](http://a.co/d/07LfBTI)